-II Key drivers and associated pressures impacting biodiversity (Chapters 2, 4, 5, 7B, 7F, 7H, 7N,7 Q, 9, 10, 11, 12, 15, 18, 19, 20, 22, 25, 28)
+Key drivers and associated pressures impacting biodiversity (Chapters 2, 4, 5, 7B, 7F, 7H, 7N,7 Q, 9, 10, 11, 12, 15, 18, 19, 20, 22, 25, 28)

-14. In applying the driver-pressure-state-impact-response approach, the Assessment characterizes drivers as from social, demographic, economic development and cultural changes and the associated consumption and production mechanisms, recognizing drivers that have the greatest influence on the marine environment and its sustainability: (a) population growth and demographic changes; (b) economic activity; (c) technological advances; (d) changing governance structures and geopolitical instability; and (e) climate change.
+18. (14.)
+In applying the driver-pressure-state-impact-response approach, the second World Ocean Assessment characterizes drivers from social, demographic, economic development and cultural changes and the associated consumption and production mechanisms, recognizing the following drivers that have the greatest influence on the marine environment and its sustainability: (a) population growth and demographic changes; (b) economic activity; (c) technological advances; (d) changing governance structures and geopolitical instability; and (e) climate change.

-15. Relationships between drivers and pressures (and their impacts) are complex and dynamic, with interlinkages between drivers leading to cumulative interactions and effects of pressures.
+19. (15.)
+Relationships between drivers and pressures (and their impacts) are complex and dynamic, with interlinkages between drivers leading to cumulative interactions and effects of pressures.

-16. Drivers vary regionally as a result of global variability in population distribution and demographics, the degree of economic development, technological capacity and the uneven effects of climate change.
+20. (16.)
+Drivers vary regionally as a result of global variability in population distribution and demographics, the degree of economic development, technological capacity and the uneven effects of climate change.
 The most notable differences are between temperate and tropical regions and developed and least developed regions.

-19. About 40 per cent of the world’s population lives in the coastal zone, within 100 km of the coast, and the proportion is increasing.
-As human populations grow, there are associated increases in the extent and risk of eutrophication,[1]￼ **contamination through discharges and human activities throughout coastal zones with consequent habitat losses and subsequent impacts on marine biodiversity

-23. While the principal sources of marine debris are those derived from land (including atmospheric transport) maritime sources from industries such as fishing, tourism and maritime transport are also significant.
-In areas of high fishing intensity marine litter can be entirely composed of abandoned, lost or otherwise discarded fishing gear (Pham et al., 2014).
+21. (19.)
+About 40 per cent of the world’s population lives in the coastal zone, within 100 km of the coast, and the proportion is increasing.
+As human populations grow, there are associated increases in the extent and risk of eutrophication,￼ contamination through discharges of nutrients and hazardous substance inputs, marine debris, including microplastics and nanoplastics, and human activities throughout coastal zones, including coastal development (including for tourism), the introduction of invasive species, overfishing, extraction of mineral resources with consequent habitat losses and subsequent impacts on marine biodiversity.22.
+(23.)
+While the principal sources of marine debris are those derived from land (including atmospheric transport) maritime sources from industries such as fishing, tourism and maritime transport are also significant.
+In areas of high fishing intensity marine litter can be entirely composed of abandoned, lost or otherwise discarded fishing gear .
 Dumping at sea is decreasing but there is a lack of harmonized reporting.
 There is an important need to identify sources of marine pollution and debris.
+New emerging contaminants of concern are pharmaceutical and personal care products and their physiological effects on the biota.

-23 a) ttUnderstanding of the impacts of anthropogenic noise on marine biodiversity is increasing, in parallel with a growing recognition of the need to monitor and reduce anthropogenic sources of noise entering the marine environment.
+23 (23 a)) Noise does not persist in the marine environment once the sound source has been removed, although impacts can persist.
+The main anthropogenic noise sources in the ocean include vessels, industrial activity, including seismic exploration and renewable energy development, and sonar.
+Understanding of the impacts of anthropogenic noise on marine biodiversity is increasing, in parallel with a growing recognition of the need to monitor and reduce anthropogenic sources of noise entering the marine environment.

-52. Invasive species can become a dominant pressure on native biodiversity.
+24. (52.)
+Invasive species can become a dominant pressure on native biodiversity.
 Extensive blooms of Sargassum algae have recently regularly covered beaches and inshore coastal habitats and can alter fish and coral populations due to multiple factors; light depletion and decomposition processes that causes eutrophication and lack of oxygen .
 Extensive Sargassum rafts can alter the abundance of many native marine invertebrates and may provide a suitable habitat for further invasions.